 Once you successfully remove any large pieces of junk, damp a cotton swab with a tiny amount of rubbing alcohol and insert it into the jack.
 Swirl it around gently to get any remaining lint or dust out.

 Once you’re done, use the flashlight to look into the jack again and see how well you did.
 Wait a while before powering up the device again and see if your headphones are working.

 Method Three: Eliminating any Bluetooth connection

-If you have paired your Android device with a wireless device like a speaker or a wireless headset, it’s possible that your jack was disabled by your OS.
-The standard behavior on stock Android is to recognize anything inserted inside the jack regardless of the Bluetooth settings.
-But since Android is diverse and highly fragmented, the behavior is altered across different manufacturers and Android versions.
+If you have paired your Android device with a wireless device like a speaker or a wireless headset, then your jack may be disabled by your OS.
+The standard behaviour on stock Android is to recognize anything inserted inside the jack regardless of the Bluetooth settings.
+But since Android is diverse and highly fragmented, the behaviour is altered across different manufacturers and Android versions.

 - Go to Settings > Bluetooth and check the list of paired devices.

 - If you see an entry that outs audio from your smartphone, tap the info icon and unpair it.